jonathansrinivasan/ViT_paper/README.md

 ## Analysis

-From the title of the article, I assumed the authors would explain more about the architecture of vision transformers,
+From the title of the article, I assumed the authors would explain just about vision transformers, however,

 ## Resources